Updated July 27, 2023

-- The profit during any particular period is directly proportionate to income if the management is able to control expenses.
+- The profit during any particular period is directly proportionate to income if the management can control expenses.
 More income means more profit for the business.

 - Profit and income are the two main parts of financial statements to know the profitability and strength of any firm.

-- In the initial stage of any business, profit vs income is considered the same terms due to the fewer type of transactions.
+- In the initial stage of any business, profit vs income considers the same terms due to fewer transactions.
 But the management should understand the difference between these two terms to make proper decisions in the business.
 These help in cash flow and financial decisions.

 This is a guide to the top difference between Profit vs Income.
 Here we also discuss the Profit vs Income and key differences with infographics.
 You may also have a look at the following articles to learn more-